lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

    and run the unit tests.
    Unit tests should cover all branches of ``if-then`` constructs and all realistic operating modes of the system represented by the model.
-   See `unit test implementation <Unit-Tests>`__.

-2. In the validation model info section add a couple of sentences that explain to others the intent of the unit test.
+2. In the `info` section of the validation model, describe to others the intent of the unit test.
    For example, an air handler unit controller test could describe "This model verifies that as the cooling load of the room increases, the controller first increases the mass flow rate setpoint and then reduces the supply temperature setpoint."